 Canadian artistic and cultural life has come a long way since the Massey Commission reported, "Good will alone can do little for a starving plant; if the cultural life of Canada is anaemic, it must be nourished, and this will cost money.
 This is a task for shared effort in all fields of government, federal, provincial and local."
-Governments took up the challenge, and their spending has had a significant impact.
-The Conference Board of Canada estimates that in 2007, the culture sector accounted for 1.1 million jobs and generated about \$46 billion in real value-added GDP (3.8% of Canada's real GDP).
-In addition, more Canadians than ever before are participating in arts, culture and heritage activities.
+In 2007-2008, total spending on culture by federal, provincial and territorial, and municipal governments amounted to \$8.74 billion.
+En This spending has had a significant impact.
+The Conference Board of Canada estimates that in 2007, the culture sector accounted for 1.1 million jobs and generated about \$46 billion in real value-added GDP (3.8% of Canada's real GDP).27

 At the same time, arts and culture policy faces numerous challenges.
 The Canadian population is becoming increasingly diverse.
 Consumers are changing their habits.
-Internet streaming and new media present challenges to policies that regulate and support Canadian content.
+Internet streaming and new media threaten the ability to regulate Canadian content.
+The global recession has forced cultural organizations to review their funding assumptions.

-Over the years, federal arts and culture policy has evolved in the face of different challenges, such as the preponderance of American cultural industries, the threat from totalitarian societies, or the need to accommodate ethnic and linguistic minorities.
+Over the years, federal arts and culture policy has evolved in the face of different challenges, such as the preponderance of American cultural industries, the threat from totalitarian societies, or the need to integrate ethnic and linguistic minorities.
 While the general goals have remained constant - promoting Canadian cultural expression and ensuring Canadians have access to their own cultural products - the debate will continue over how best to achieve these goals in the face of current and future challenges.